← Back

 AEO benchmark · HubSpot Q1 2026 +1,850% leads · 3× conv Yamini Rangan, 2026-04-28.
 The anchor every AEO engagement chases.
 Source: agent-first-gtm-hubspot.md.

-Day-zero baseline · my own brand · 2026-05-16 0 of 8 buyer prompts Eight prompts a target buyer would actually ask.
+Day-zero baseline · my own brand · 2026-05-16 0 of 8 buyer prompts cite me Eight prompts a target buyer would actually ask.
 Zero appearances of iamkesava.com, substrate.iamkesava.com, or portfolio.iamkesava.com in the top results.
 One appearance on the vanity query, and only via third-party scrapers and LinkedIn.

 Who shows up instead Bluefish AI · Matt McKinney · Ben Thiefels The most-cited names across the buyer-shape prompts.
 Bluefish on the GEO category.
 Matt McKinney on "I build the AI systems."
 Ben Thiefels on fractional PMM.
 These are the names I have to be co-cited with by Phase 1 close.